HandsomeHarry/3D-printed-SATA-SSD-case/README.md

 # 3D Printed SATA SSD Case
 A simple case made for 2.5-inch SATA SSDs
-Download the stl file and print!
+Just download the stl file and print!